Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

 Find out in this Pre-level 1 Ready-to-Read with bright illustrations and minimal text for the true emergent reader.

-David Milgrim is the author and illustrator of more than twenty-five books, including the New York Times bestseller Goodnight iPad and five other books about Otto and his friends.
-Go, Otto, Go! was named a Theodor Seuss Geisel Honor Book.
-He lives in Massachusetts with his wife and teenage son.
+David Milgrim is the author and illustrator of more than thirty-five books, including the New York Times bestseller Goodnight iPad and the Adventures of Otto series.
+His books Go, Otto, Go! and See Pip Flap were each named a Theodor Seuss Geisel Honor Book.
+He lives in Massachusetts with his wife.
 Visit him at DavidMilgrim.com.